 The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example the practice worked with the CCG and other local practices to support a large temporary homeless shelter which was open during the winter months.

-- The practice offered a clinic from 8am to 11:30am for patients who could not attend during normal opening hours. - There were longer app ointments available for patients with a learning disability. - Home visits by GPs and nurses were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as some only available privately and for private travel vaccinations that were not offered at the practice patients were referred to other clinics. - There were disabled facilities, a hearing loop and translation services available.
+- The practice offered a 'Commuter's Clinic' on Monday 7.30am to 8am, Tuesday from 6.30pm to 8.00pm and on Thursday from 6.30pm to 7.30pm for patients who could not attend during normal opening hours. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities, a hearing loop and translation services available. - The practice had baby changing facilities and a room for breast feeding.